JacobRex/limitlessrpg/docs/rules/stats.md

 * Apply force to objects and push, pull, lift, or break them
 * Peform atheltic actions like climbing, throwing, grappling etc

-#### Power
+#### Might
-When rolling melee damage, you will be limited by your Power or your weapon's Attack Power, whichever is lower.
-Your Power is STR/4 rounded down.
+When rolling damage for melee weapons or bows, you will be limited by your Might or your weapon's Attack Power, whichever is lower.
+Your Might is STR/3 rounded down.
 See [Equipment](/rules/equipment) for more information.

 #### Unarmed Damage
-Your unarmed damage is the highest of Xd6 where X is your Power.
+Your unarmed damage is the highest of Xd6 where X is your Might.
 If the highest number in the damage pool is a 6, add 1d6 to the damage.
 Repeat this until something other than a 6 is rolled.

 ## Agility
 Agility (AGI) describes your Character's atheleticism & nimbleness.
 It determines how easily they can react quickly or perform certain physical feats.